-- o No higher level authorities are available to the facility; - o No higher level authorities have jurisdiction; - o Higher level authorities are forbidden by state statute or local ordinance from providing service to the person; - The existing higher level authority is available to the facility, however the facility has proposed the use of a lower preference continuing authority and has submitted one of the following as part of their application provided it does not conflict with any area-wide management plan approved under section 208 of the Clean Water Act or by the Missouri Clean Water Commission.
-(See Fact Sheet Appendix Continuing Authority for more information on these options): - A waiver from the existing higher authority; - A written statement or a demonstration of non-response from the higher authority; - A to-scale map showing all parts of the legal boundary of the facility's property are beyond 2000 feet from the collection (sewer) system operated by the higher preference authority; - Documentation that the proposed connection or adoption charge by the higher authority would equal or exceed what is economically feasible for the applicant, which may be in the range of one hundred twenty percent (120%) of the applicant's cost for constructing or operating a wastewater treatment system; - Documentation that the proposed service fee on the users of the system by the higher authority is above what is affordable for existing homeowners in that area;

-- Documentation that the terms for connection or adoption by the higher authority would require more than two (2) years to achieve full sewer service; - A demonstration that the terms for connection or adoption by the higher authority are not viable or feasible to homeowners in the area; - ✓ The continuing authority listed on the application is a municipality.
-There is no approved Clean Water Act Section 208 plan in Pettis County.
-The applicant has shown that: - o A higher level authority is not available to the facility, as this facility is not within a county with a Clean Water Act Section 208 plan.
+- o No higher level authorities are available to the facility; - o No higher level authorities have jurisdiction; - O Higher level authorities are forbidden by state statute or local ordinance from providing service to the person; - O The existing higher level authority is available to the facility, however the facility has proposed the use of a lower preference continuing authority and has submitted one of the following as part of their application (See Fact Sheet Appendix Continuing Authority for more information on these options): - o A waiver from the existing higher authority; - o A written statement or a demonstration of non-response from the higher authority; - O A to-scale map showing all parts of the legal boundary of the facility's property are beyond 2000 feet from the collection (sewer) system operated by the higher preference authority; - O Documentation that the proposed connection or adoption charge by the higher authority would equal or exceed what is economically feasible for the applicant, which may be in the range of one hundred twenty percent (120%) of the applicant's cost for constructing or operating a wastewater treatment system; - O Documentation that the proposed service fee on the users of the system by the higher authority is above what is affordable for existing homeowners in that area; - o Documentation that the terms for connection or adoption by the higher authority would require more than two (2) years to achieve full sewer service: - O A demonstration that the terms for connection or adoption by the higher authority are not viable or feasible to homeowners in the area; - ✓ The continuing authority listed on the application is a municipality.
+The continuing authority is a Level 3 Authority.
+The applicant has shown that: - o A higher level authority is not available to the facility.